k8ssandra/k8ssandra/docs/content/en/install/gke/_index.md

 ## Infrastructure and Cassandra recommendations

 While the section above includes infrastructure settings for **minimum** production workloads, performance benchmarks reveal a wider range of recommendations that are important to consider.
-The performance benchmark report, available in this [blog](https://k8ssandra.io/blog/articles/k8ssandra-performance-benchmarks-on-cloud-managed-kubernetes/), compared the throughput and latency between:
+The performance benchmark report, available in this [detailed blog post](https://k8ssandra.io/blog/articles/k8ssandra-performance-benchmarks-on-cloud-managed-kubernetes/), compared the throughput and latency between:

 * The baseline performance of a Cassandra cluster running on AWS EC2 instances -- a common setup for enterprises operating Cassandra clusters
 * The performance of K8ssandra running on AWS, EKS, and GCP GKE

-It's important to note the following additional infrastructure recommendations from the benchmark:
+It's important to note the following additional GCP infrastructure recommendations from the benchmark:

 * 8 to 16 vCPUs
   * n2 instances: Intel Cascade Lake series